su8/su8.github.io/markdown/rust_newbie.md

 Learned a lot C++ and I like it, without C I wouldn't be able to learn C++ that fast.

-What's your opinion, go further with rust and stick with python/c/c++ for now ?
+What's your opinion, go further with rust or stick with python/c/c++ for now ?